Main Content

 Frequency resolution bandwidth, specified as the comma-separated pair consisting of 'FrequencyResolution' and a real numeric scalar, expressed in Hz if the input contains time information, or in normalized units of rad/sample if not.
 This argument cannot be specified simultaneously with 'TimeResolution'.
 The default value of this argument depends on the size of the input data.
 See Spectrogram Computation for details.

-Example: pi/100 computes the spectrum of a signal with no time information with a frequency resolution of π/100 rad/sample.
+Example: pi/100 computes the spectrum of a signal with no time information using a frequency resolution of π/100 rad/sample.

 • A large leakage value resolves closely spaced tones, but masks nearby weak tones.